thepok/Pillars-of-Financial-Wisdom/Goodhuman.md

 complex plans break - go with the times and situations

 change perspectives frequently - understand the other side, even if you dont agree

+the world is simple and complicated at the same time